Skip to main content

 By Richard LeComte

 LEXINGTON, Ky. – If you’ve never heard of the bands the SunmatesFrigidkittyWhalerusCindy or Please Save My Earth, don’t worry – Rae Bandy has you covered.
-From inside the studios in WRFL in the University of Kentucky’s Gatton Student Center,
+From inside the studios in WRFL in the University of Kentucky’s Gatton Student Center, Bandy is giving attention to these and other bands as the station’s local music director.

 By Lindsey Piercy